Opus10/django-pgtrigger/CONTRIBUTING.md

 `make docker-setup` will set up a development environment managed by Docker.
 Install docker [here](https://www.docker.com/get-started) and be sure it is running when executing any of the commands below.

 If you prefer a native development environment, `make conda-setup` will set up a development environment managed by [Conda](https://conda.io).
-The database must be ran manually.
+Dependent services, such as databases, must be ran manually.

 ## Testing and Validation